 You’d be hard-pressed to find a cave better to escape the chaos of the modern world for a while than the Perivolas Hotel on the beautiful island of Santorini in Greece.
-The Perivolas Hotel is surrounded by the cerulean waters of the Aegean, and is built into traditional white-washed cave houses, each with a minimalist design.
+The Perivolas Hotel is surrounded by the cerulean waters of the Aegean and is built into traditional white-washed cave houses, each with a minimalist design.
 There is an amazing infinity pool and even more spectacular views of the caldera.
-Located within walking distance from the Town Center of Oia, it offers the ultimate cave hotel experience, with an incredibly relaxing atmosphere and 5 star luxury.
+Located within walking distance from the Town Center of Oia and Santorini’s alluring attractions, it offers the ultimate cave hotel experience, with an incredibly relaxing atmosphere and 5-star luxury.

 Set against the beautiful backdrop of the Loire Valley just minutes from the beach, Les Hautes Roches is considered to be one of the finest luxury Troglodytic hotels in all of France.
 Formerly a monks dormitory at Marmoutier Abbey, it was later transformed into a luxury escape.
 The 12 guest rooms in the rock were all carved out of the limestone rockface.
 The caves themselves were dug out to quarry the light-colored stone used to build some of the most famous chateaux found in the surrounding area, and they became famous as monk refuges during the war of religion.
 The property also features a large garden and outdoor pool.

 The troglodytic Hotel Marhala features rooms that were all dug into the ground, providing a unique experience as well as a comfy temperature.
 While the chance to sleep in a cave hotel is enough to make it a popular place to book, it draws “Star Wars” fans by the droves, as the setting for scenes from several of the films.
 Dating back to the 4th century, when the Berbers constructed an underground town, the hotel offers modern convenience, along with a stay in a truly ancient environment.